Gainflow Fitness Tracking App Logo

 Is Gainflow's online tracker really free?

 Yes.
-Workout logging, planning, charts, PR detection, body measurements, and CSV import/export are all free forever.
+Workout logging, planning, charts, PR detection, body measurements, exercise library, and CSV import/export are all free forever.
 The only paid tier (Gainflow Plus) unlocks advanced AI features on mobile, not basic tracking.

 Does the web version sync with the mobile app?